paulfoley/Udacity_Nanodegree-Data_Analyst/Transtats-API/README.md

 ## Project Overview

 In this project we want get a list of flights going from one airport to another.
-We'll use the [United State Bureau of Transportation Statistics](https://www.transtats.bts.gov/) API to receive flight data, arse the data, and then get a list of flights that go from one airport to another.
+We'll use the [United State Bureau of Transportation Statistics](https://www.transtats.bts.gov/) API to receive flight data, parse the data, and then get a list of flights that go from one airport to another.

 ## Getting Started